alexishevia/izinput/docs/README.md

 IZ Input is a React Native / Redux app that lets you keep track of the money you spend.

-It is the first app I'm building for "Invoice Zero" - a personal finance system I'm creating.
+It is the first app I'm building for [Invoice Zero](https://github.com/alexishevia/invoice-zero) - a personal finance system I'm creating.

 ## Store